Ultihamed/Javascript_Notes/2_Scope_and_Closures.md

     This is called an **"anonymous function expression"**, becauses `function()...` has no name identifier on it.

 - Function expressions can be anonymous, but function declarations cannot omit the name.
-That would be illegal **Javascript** grammer.
+That would be illegal **JavaScript** grammer.
 - Anonymous functions have some draw-backs:
     1. Anonymous functions have no useful name to display in stack traces, which can make debugging more difficult.
     2. Event handler function wants to unbind itself after it fires.
 With anonymous it can't, because the function need a name to self-referencing.